gu-lseg/intro-to-programming/source/objects.rst

 2. Gives it the value "hi"
 3. Returns this newly created object

+Creating strings is very common, so the python language gives us a shortcut notation to create them.
+A literal literraly represents an object and one is created and returned immediately.
+This is in contrast to constructor objects such as `str` or `Turtle`.

 methods
 -------

+It is natural to expect methods that exist on string objects facilitate working with text.

-What methods do string objects have?
+So what methods do string objects have?

 `str` functions::

-    >>> help("string")
+    >>> help(str)

-There are many.
-These facilitate working with text.
-Take time to visit the online documentation to get an overview.
+Visit the online documentation to get a good overview and discover new methods:

 https://docs.python.org/3.4/library/string.html

-Objects of type `str` represent text in our programs.
-String methods help manipulate text.
+We will revisit string methods in the Koans.

 Integers
 ========